When to Replace vs Repair a Well Pump (The Decision Guide)

 Where common repair costs land against that threshold:

-- Pressure switch: ~$25 — well below threshold, almost always repair
+• Pressure switch: ~$25, well below threshold, nine times out of ten repair

 Above-ground components rarely trigger the threshold.
 Their total cost runs under 15% of replacement.
 The motor is where the math gets tight.
-A $500 motor repair on a $1,400 replacement is 36% — borderline — but pump age usually pushes the call toward replacement.
+A $500 motor repair on a $1,400 replacement is 36%, which is borderline, but pump age usually pushes the call toward replacement.

 Before running the 50% calculation, check well pump repair cost estimates{:target=“_blank”} from Angi for current regional pricing.
 You can also compare against the full cost to replace a well pump to anchor your threshold number.
 Our well pump repair cost breakdown covers every component with pricing by pump type.

-- First repair: Almost always repair, unless the pump is old or the problem is the motor.
+• First repair: usually repair, unless the pump is old or the problem is the motor.

-A $100 switch repair in January, a $75 controller in March, and a $400 pressure tank in June totals $575.
-That’s close to the 50% threshold on a $1,500 installation — and the pump has failed three times in six months.
+A $100 switch repair in January, a $75 controller in March.
+A $400 pressure tank in June totals $575.
+That’s close to the 50% threshold on a $1,500 installation.
+The pump has failed three times in six months.
 The math and the frequency both point the same direction.

 Use this table to look up your situation by pump age and failure type.